 It is increasingly difficult to predict how far interest rates must decline before significant prepayments occur.
 For instance, various lenders (in some cases in conjunction with us) have instituted streamlined procedures and liberalized fee structures and underwriting guidelines that may increase the number of Mortgage Loans eligible for refinance and narrow the interest rate differential that would make refinancing attractive to borrowers.
 In addition, increased borrower sophistication regarding the benefits of refinancing and extensive solicitation of borrowers by lenders (including our mortgage loan servicers) may increase the rate by which borrowers refinance Mortgage Loans in our pools.
-Our option to repurchase delinquent Mortgage Loans (see "-Payments on Mortgage Loans; Distributions on Certificates") and to repurchase the remaining Mortgage Loans in a pool in order to terminate that issue of Certificates (see "-Termination") also may affect the rate of prepayment of our pools.
+Our option to repurchase delinquent Mortgage Loans and Mortgage Loans as to which a breach of a representation or warranty has occurred (see "Description of Certificates-Payments on Mortgage Loans; Distributions on Certificates") and to repurchase the remaining Mortgage Loans in a pool in order to terminate that issue of Certificates (see "Description of Certificates-Termination") also may affect the rate of prepayment of our pools.
 Given these variables, we cannot estimate the future prepayment experience of the Mortgage Loans in our pools.
 You should consult our Information Statement for the most recent Mortgage Loan prepayment experience of our mortgage portfolio.